EU's Juncker steps up contacts with Greece, scant progress so far

 "That being said, of course very intense contacts are going on between the president, prime minister Tsipras and other players involved in the euro zone and beyond, but up to this point all these contacts have not been very fruitful."

-"They know the programme is our reference and framework.
+"They know the program is our reference and framework.
 We have to see what kind of solutions we can decide inside this framework, not outside it," Moscovici said.

-Tsipras has said Athens has no intention of requesting an extension of the 240 billion euro (£178 billion) EU/IMF programme and is intent on reversing what he has called "cruel" austerity imposed by foreign creditors that has impoverished many Greeks.
+Tsipras has said Athens has no intention of requesting an extension of the 240 billion euro EU/IMF program and is intent on reversing what he has called "cruel" austerity imposed by foreign creditors that has impoverished many Greeks.

 His tough stance has proved popular at home, with 75 percent of Greek backing him, an opinion poll showed.